-

 - Sanctions imposed by the SMV.

-The sellers or the target company cannot be obliged to disclosed all their information but the purchaser, during the negotiation of the share purchase agreement, may include (i) detailed representations regarding the target company; and, (ii) sand-bagging provisions.
+The sellers or the target company cannot be obliged to disclose all their information but the purchaser, during the due diligence stage and the negotiation of the share purchase agreement, may include detailed representations regarding the target company, sand-bagging provisions, among others.

 -